 The piezoelectric differential scattering rate is given by

 - Abbreviation: PIE

 The polar optical phonon differential scattering rate is given by

-where is the polar optical phonon frequency, is the high-frequency dielectric constant.
+where is the polar optical phonon frequency, and is the high-frequency dielectric constant tensor.

 Elastic vs inelastic scattering¶